-- 97. The Director of the Commissioning Unit (School Feeding Service, OSF) will take responsibility to: - Assign an Evaluation Manager for the evaluation. - Approve the final TOR, inception and evaluation reports. - Ensure the independence and impartiality of the evaluation at all stages, including establishment of an Evaluation Committee and of a Reference Group (see below). - Participate in discussions with the evaluation team on the evaluation design and the evaluation subject, its performance and results with the Evaluation Manager and the evaluation team - Organise and participate in debriefings at the global level. - Oversee dissemination and follow-up, including the preparation of a Management Response to the evaluation recommendations
+- 96. The Director of the Commissioning Unit (School Feeding Service, OSF) will take responsibility to: 16 - Assign an Evaluation Manager for the evaluation. - Approve the final TOR, inception and evaluation reports. - Ensure the independence and impartiality of the evaluation at all stages, including establishment of an Evaluation Committee and of a Reference Group (see below). - Participate in discussions with the evaluation team on the evaluation design and the evaluation subject, its performance and results with the Evaluation Manager and the evaluation team - Organise and participate in debriefings at the global level. - Oversee dissemination and follow-up, including the preparation of a Management Response to the evaluation recommendations

-98. The Evaluation Manager will:
+97. The Evaluation Manager will:

-- Manage the evaluation process through all phases including drafting this TOR - Ensure quality assurance mechanisms are operational - Consolidate and share comments on draft TOR, inception and evaluation reports with the evaluation team - Ensure use of quality assurance mechanisms (checklists, quality support) - Ensure that the team has access to all documentation and information necessary to the evaluation; facilitates the team's contacts with stakeholders; sets up meetings, field visits; provides logistic support during the fieldwork; and arranges for interpretation, if required. - Organise security briefings for the evaluation team and provides any materials required. - Prepare a communication and learning plan with the support of relevant stakeholders. - 99.
+- Manage the evaluation process through all phases including drafting this TOR - Ensure quality assurance mechanisms are operational - Consolidate and share comments on draft TOR, inception and evaluation reports with the evaluation team - Ensure use of quality assurance mechanisms (checklists, quality support) - Ensure that the team has access to all documentation and information necessary to the evaluation; facilitates the team's contacts with stakeholders; sets up meetings, field visits; provides logistic support during the fieldwork; and arranges for interpretation, if required. - Organise security briefings for the evaluation team and provides any materials required. - Prepare a communication and learning plan with the support of relevant stakeholders. - 98.
 An internal Evaluation Committee has been formed as part of ensuring the independence and impartiality of the evaluation series.
 This Evaluation Committee includes staff of the commissioning unit, the three regional bureaux and OEV.
-The Committee's key roles are: - Making decisions on and providing strategic guidance for the evaluation process, - Advising the Evaluation Manager - Providing inputs and comments on evaluation products (Annex 6 contains the list of members). - 100.
+The Committee's key roles are: - Making decisions on and providing strategic guidance for the evaluation process, - Advising the Evaluation Manager - Providing inputs and comments on evaluation products (Annex 6 contains the list of members). - 99.
 A Global Evaluation Reference Group has been formed, with representation from WFP and external partners.
-Its roles are: - Providing advice, maintaining an overview of the evaluation series and synthesis - Reviewing and commenting on the draft evaluation products - Acting as key informants to further safeguard against bias and influence (Annex 6 contains the list of members). - 101.
-Country-Specific Advisory Groups will also be formed to provide country-specific advice on the evaluation, and review and comment on the country-specific draft evaluation products.
-The members will also act as key informants.
+Its roles are: - Providing advice, maintaining an overview of the evaluation series and synthesis - Reviewing and commenting on the draft evaluation products - Acting as key informants to further safeguard against bias and influence (Annex 6 contains the list of members).